-The full launch of the course will take place in an email communication which will be sent to students on 29 August.
+The full launch of the course will take place in an email communication which will be sent to students at the end of August.
 At this time, students will receive information about the course and a link to the FutureLearn platform so they can register and get started.

 ** Students will be contacted directly at the end of August to invite them to enrol on the course.
 Please note that students should not be given links to this guide, or to enrolment information.
 If you are informed by a student that they have not had an invitation to enrol, please forward their details to us via the contact form on the left. **

-The expectation that students will engage with, and complete, the course will continue to be emphasised during central and School events in Welcome Week, and in Personal Tutor meetings.
+The expectation that students will engage with, and complete, the course will continue to be emphasised during central and School events in Welcome Week, and in Academic Tutor meetings.

-Tutors will be able to view the course as a guest, once it has been launched.
+To view the course outline with a list of steps and links to videos, please see the Structure and content page.
+Tutors can also view the course as a guest, once it has been launched.
 Guest access will not allow editing or commenting, but will give you the opportunity to view the content in the same format that students are accessing it.

 If you would like to enrol as a guest, please email us from your university email address.
 We will keep a record of those interested and send an invite when the course is available.
 Guest enrolment will be available throughout the period that the course is open.

-Please do contact the Study Advice team if you have any queries about the content of the course.
+The Study Advice team run regular sessions in the CQSD T&L programme for new and current staff on Study Smart as a transition initiative.
+Please do contact us if you have any queries about the course.
 Contact details are located on the left-hand side of this page.